stemado/workshop1/README.md

 - Setting up our public directory for pages and other publicly-accessible assets
 - Generating a Procfile for deployment to Heroku
 - Generating a package.json file for deployment to Heroku
-- Putting it all together with server.js (or app.js, depending on your preference)
+- Putting it all together with app.js (or server.js, depending on your naming preference)
 - Installing and using third-party Node modules